top of page

 Head/neckwear

 I always wear a buff around my neck, no matter the temperature.
 I also bring a Skida bandana when it is below 15 degrees.
 I have three different hat choices: light, midweight, and fleece.
 I usually bring two on the ride.
+Don't forget about your helmet!
+Make sure your helmet still fits correctly, no matter your hat choice.

 footwear

 For socks, any old ski sock will do!
-I really love Darn Tough's mountaineering socks.
+I love Darn Tough's mountaineering socks.
 They're so warm but don't get sweaty when you're too warm.

 Gloves

 I always ride with pogies in the winter!
 I use them mainly because they block the wind which allows my hands to stay warmer.
-The use of pogies also means I can wear lighter weight gloves which helps me use my bike components better.
+The use of pogies also means I can wear lighter-weight gloves which helps me use my bike components better.
 I have a pair of 45NRTH pogies which are great because they lock on to the end of my handlebars and stay put!
 They also have vents on the top and bottom so I can get a little airflow if my hands get too warm.

 In my experience, bike-specific gloves are most comfortable because they are shaped for the position your hand is in while biking.
-I spent my first season winter riding using ski tour gloves and I found that the thumb was too short and it was always a strain when I needed to shift gears.
+I spent my first season of winter riding using ski tour gloves and I found that the thumb was too short and it was always a strain when I needed to shift gears.

 Final Thoughts

 Shop locally when possible!
-If you haven't checked out AK Cycle Chic yet, I highly recommend!
+If you haven't checked out AK Cycle Chic yet, I highly recommend it!
 You will find some of the products I linked there in addition to some lovely wool layers and a variety of mid and outer layers as well.
 Many of the bike shops around town carry a good selection of apparel as well.

 With winter clothes, baggier is better!
 Creating a little airspace helps keep you warm and allows you to move more freely.